Kryotome/Prompt-engineering-portfolio/README.md

 - `eval-tasks/` – Prompts that evaluate or grade AI responses
 - `experimental/` – Adversarial, symbolic, or edge-case experiments

-Each prompt is crafted according to Outlier/HYPNO standards with a focus on clarity, reasoning complexity, and model misdirection.
+Each prompt is crafted according to best standards with a focus on clarity, reasoning complexity, and model misdirection.